This post may contain affiliate links. Please read our disclosure.

 The brands included all have less than 12 grams of net carbs per serving.

-Net carbs are calculated as the total carb amount minus fibers and sugar alcohols.
+Net carbs are calculated as the total carb amount minus fiber and sugar alcohols.
 We look at net carbs and not total carbs since fibers and most sugar alcohols won’t get converted into glucose and therefore don’t impact blood sugars.

 I have given each brand a score from 1-5 based on:

-1. Does it feel and look like bread?
+- Does it feel and look like bread?

-2. Does it taste like bread?
+- Does it taste like bread?

-3. Is the serving size reasonable? (some brands list ½ slice as a serving…)
+- Is the serving size reasonable? (some brands list ½ slice as a serving…)

-These are of course subjective measures, but I hope this review will still give you get a good idea of which brands are good and which have room for improvement.
+These are, of course, subjective measures, but I hope this review will still give you a good idea of which brands are good and which have room for improvement.

 I have listed the brands based on the net carbs per serving, from lowest to highest.

-ThinSlim Sliced bread
+ThinSlim Sliced Bread

 Net carbs: 0 g